Inference

 Inserting data¶

-There are a variety of ways in which you can configure you api to send data.
+There are a variety of ways in which you can configure your api to send data.
 In this case, we're going to keep it simple and add the insertion logic in with the api prediction route.

 from fastapi import FastAPI